 Instagram Reels have also come strong.
 Just after the launch, the number of downloads of the app has increased by 11% in certain countries; this is followed by an increase of at least more than 3.5% average watch time around the globe.
 Their success is also phenomenal, some profiles like the NFL teams have reported an estimated 67% increase in engagement values with their Reels as opposed to regular video posts.

-Influencer marketers and influencers should target these Insta trends for their skyrocketing performance, ensuring continuous Instagram growth in the coming years.
+Influencer marketers should target these Insta trends for their skyrocketing performance, ensuring continuous Instagram growth in the coming years.

 17. Instagram shops and shopping features